timsmithh23/timsmithh23.github.io/index.md

   *Purpose:* Provides VLAN segmentation and network connectivity between devices in the lab.

 - **Router:** T-Mobile 5G Home Internet Gateway
   *Purpose:* Connects the lab to the internet and provides WAN access for VMs and services.

+  hihi